Peter Tregear: Advocacy work

-Tregear was described by the Times Higher Education in 2021 as a "transparency advocate" for his work campaigning for universities to be more open and accountable about their finances and integrity processes.
-He has criticised the increasing use of 'gagging'clauses' in employment and separation agreements in Australian Higher Education and also argued against ministerial interference in the work of the Australian Research Council.
+Tregear has been described by the Times Higher Education as a "transparency advocate" for his work campaigning for universities to be more open and accountable about their finances and integrity processes..
+He has criticed the increasing use of 'gagging'clauses' in employment and separation agreements in Australian Higher Education and has also argued against ministerial interference in the work of the Australian Research Council, and has raised concerns about the treatment of whistleblowers in a regulatory system where some Australian Federal Government agencies, such as the ANU, investigated themselves.
 Tregear is a founding member of the advocacy group Academics for Public Universities.

 Awards and honours

 Tregear won the Australian Green Room Award for Best Conductor (Opera) for 2008 for IOpera's production of Elwin and Elmire.
 He was awarded the Medal of the Order of Australia (OAM) in the 2020 Queen's Birthday Honours "for service to music education and professional societies".